Keyboard shortcuts

 Now you have a basic understanding of how Rspack Custom Binding works.
 Let's move on to the Create From Template guide to set up your development environment.

-Create from Template
+Create From Template

 Deploy from Template

-Or visit the rspack-binding-template repository and click "Use this template".
+Alternatively, visit the rspack-binding-template repository and click "Use this template".

-The initial commit will trigger a comprehensive CI workflow that includes:
+The initial commit triggers a comprehensive workflow:

 • Cargo Check - Rust code validation